unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Amphibious_**.
 The chuul can breathe air and water.

 **_Sense Magic_**.
-The chuul senses magic within 120 feet of it at will.
+The chuul senses tek within 120 feet of it at will.
 This trait otherwise works like the _detect magic_ spell but isn’t itself magical.

 **Actions**